Second Nature: Portuguese Contemporary Art from the EDP Foundation Collection

 Sandra Rocha, Untitled (from the series DR – Um Diário da República, 2012), 2014, inkjet print (Epson Ultrachrome K3) on hot press paper, 15 3/4 x 22 3/4 in.

-Open June 5 through July 31The first group exhibition of Portuguese art of the 21st century to be presented in the United States, Second Nature is both a portrait of recent artistic production in Portugal and an exploration of the relationship between human culture and the environment.
+Open June 5 through July 31A mulit-media group exhibition of Portuguese art of the 21st century, Second Nature is both a portrait of recent artistic production in Portugal and an exploration of the relationship between human culture and the environment.
 Working in media ranging from watercolor to photography to video, artists in the exhibition consider the tension between the concept of an untouched natural world—a popular subject in art history—and the ways humans have dominated and reshaped the environment using modern technology.

 The exhibition includes 38 works and is the first to go on tour from the Museum of Art, Architecture, and Technology (MAAT) in Lisbon, which opened to the public in October 2016.
 It is curated by art historian Luisa Especial and MAAT Director Pedro Gadanho, formerly Curator in the Department of Architecture and Design at the Museum of Modern Art in New York.